 How do you know if you have thyroid antibodies?

-How does each thyroid antibody impact your body?
+How does each thyroid antibody affect your body?

-The presence of each antibody impacts your thyroid gland in sightly different ways:
+The presence of each antibody affects your thyroid gland in sightly different ways:

 Anti-thyroid peroxidase antibodies (TPOAb)